 Oreskes’ Contradictory Stance on the Freedom of Information Act

 But when the targets of these legal witch hunts are her enemies, Oreskes praises disingenuous industry-funded trade groups and politically sympathetic reporters who smear scientists by taking their emails out of context to make her point about corruption.
-In 2014, for example, the corporate-funded trade group Organic Consumers Association and its attack subsidiary US Right To Know began abusing FOIA to steal the emails of prominent researchers they wanted to discredit, and engage in harassment and defamation campaigns.
+In 2014, for example, the corporate-funded trade group Organic Consumers Association and its attack subsidiary US Right To Know began abusing FOIA to steal the emails of prominent researchers they wanted to discredit.
 The scientific community responded to this obviously partisan attack with overwhelming disapproval.
-Oreskes, however, jumped into the fray on the side of the activists, much to the frustration of academic scientists who share her political views.
+Oreskes, however, jumped into the fray on the side of the activists, much to the frustration of academic scientists who usually share her political views.

 Attacks on Command